MyDeveloperThoughts/astroPANICdissassembly/README.md

 https://youtu.be/HprpKnJW7kg

-The d64 images were uploaded in the other in which progress was made while I was making the video.
+The d64 images were uploaded in the order in which progress was made while I was making the video.
 Files 1 through 5 are from the first video.